Rupert Friend: On acting

-Friend’s work as a stage actor has been praised but he prefers film and television.
-In his own words, he 'would not like to do the same thing over and over again every night'.
+Friend's work as a stage actor has been praised but he prefers film and television.
+In his own words, he "would not like to do the same thing over and over again every night".
 Initially, he was also reluctant to take on roles in longer running television shows; at first, he turned down the chance to audition for Homeland.

 Friend has stated that he believes imagination is an actor's most important tool.
 He does extensive background research on his characters.
 For his role as Prince Albert in The Young Victoria he did historical research to get a better understanding of the character.
 He learned to ride a horse, walk, talk, play the piano and even write like Albert would have done.
 In his final Homeland season, his character Peter Quinn is recovering from a stroke and suffering from post-traumatic stress disorder.
 In preparation for the role, Friend spoke with veterans and medical specialists to help him portray these conditions realistically and with respect.

 Director, screenwriter, producer and lyricist

 In 2008, Friend and Tom Mison wrote, produced and starred in a short film called The Continuing and Lamentable Saga of the Suicide Brothers.
 The film won Best Short at the Rhode Island International Horror Film Festival (2010).
 He founded his own production company called Beat Pictures, and he made his directorial debut with a short film in 2010 called Steve, starring Colin Firth, Keira Knightley and Tom Mison.
 In addition to directing, he wrote and produced the film, which was later included in the 2012 compilation Stars in Shorts.
 Steve won Friend the Rhode Island Film Festival Crystal Image Award, and was nominated for the Santa Barbara Film Festival Bruce Corwin Award for Best Short Film.

 Plans for Friend to write, direct and star in a feature-length road movie about confidence tricksters called Barton & Charlie & Checco & Bill were mentioned in the media in 2014–2015, but the project did not materialise.
 In 2018, plans were announced for the feature film Cornerman about boxing trainer Cus D'Amato, with Friend to write and direct and Bruce Willis playing D'Amato.

 Friend was asked by Adam Waldmann, the leader of the jazz ensemble Kairos 4tet, to write the lyrics for a track on their 2011 album Statement of Intent, and was then asked to contribute lyrics for their 2013 album Everything We Hold, which received positive reviews.
-His lyrics were sung by Marc O'Reilly, Omar Lye-Fook and Emilia Martensson.
+His lyrics were sung by Marc O'Reilly, Omar Lye-Fook, and Emilia Martensson.

 Personal life

-From 2005 to 2010, Friend dated English actress Keira Knightley, whom he met when filming Pride & Prejudice.
-He met American athlete and actress Aimee Mullins in 2013, and they became engaged in December 2014.
-Friend and Mullins were married on 1 May 2016.
+From 2005 to 2010, Friend dated actress Keira Knightley, whom he met when filming Pride & Prejudice.
+He met American athlete and actress Aimee Mullins in 2013.
+They became engaged in December 2014, and were married on 1 May 2016.
+Their daughter was born while Friend was filming Jurassic World Rebirth in 2024.